fgmacedo/python-statemachine/docs/auto_examples/all_actions_machine.rst

 A StateMachine that exercices all possible :ref:`Actions` and :ref:`Guards`.

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-118
+GENERATED FROM PYTHON SOURCE LINES 8-120

-.. image-sg:: /auto_examples/images/sphx_glr_all_actions_machine_001.svg
-   :alt: all actions machine
-   :srcset: /auto_examples/images/sphx_glr_all_actions_machine_001.svg
-   :class: sphx-glr-single-img

 .. code-block:: default